Disclosure: This blog post includes affiliate links and promotional content from Canva.

 Suppose you have a wine shop.
 No doubt you know a lot about the products you offer, but customers want to know other things.

-You have the real experts.
-Who enters your store and know very clearly what they want.
+You have real experts.
+Who enters your store and knows very clearly what they want.
 Or they want to hear what the newnesses about the products.